Psychosocial hazard mitigation

 Examples of how working hours and schedule may be a psychosocial hazard include:

-• fragmented work or work that is not meaningful
+• Fragmented work or work that isn’t meaningful

-There are many ways to improve the experience of your employees who are required as a group to fill scheduling requirements.
-To discover solutions, engage your employees in discussions about your unique work situation.
-For example, present them with the requirements of the work expected and the coverage that is required.
+There are many ways to improve the experience of your employees who are required to fill scheduling requirements.
+To get solutions, engage your employees in discussions about your unique work situation.
+For example, share the requirements of the work expected and the coverage that’s required.

-Two helpful resources from the Canadian Centre for Occupational Health and Safety include information about the health effects of shiftwork and how to provide flexible work arrangements that support organizational success.
+Two resources from the Canadian Centre for Occupational Health and Safety have information about the health effects of shiftwork and how to provide flexible work arrangements that support organizational success.

 One of the benefits of addressing the issue of work hours and schedule is the prevention of employee turnover and burnout.
 See Burnout response for leaders which offers information on how to take proactive steps.